 Criminal background checks can take some time and require additional paperwork, so the first two options are better if you believe there is a warrant out for your arrest.
 When you check the county website, it needs to be the one where the alleged crime or court violation took place.

-Not every county makes it easy to search for warrant information, so you will need to do your research on their websites.
+Not every county makes it easy to find out if you have a warrant in California, so you will need to do your research on their websites.
 This is why there are so many sites that offer to find this information for a fee.
 These sites can be useful if you need to know the warrant’s jurisdiction.

 Finding the right website can be tricky, so here’s how you can find the website of your county court or county sheriff’s office: